Ad1991/ExceptionLogger/README.md

 # ExceptionLogger
-A lightweight exception logger that automatically stores any crashlogs in user defaults and returns when asked for
+A lightweight exception logger that automatically stores any crashlogs in user defaults and returns when asked for.

+If you do not want to wait for a crashlog to be exported and then re-symbolicated before you could analyze that during testing, use ExceptionLogger that would automatically store any crash that occurs in your app and you can pull out the crash details in next relaunch.
+Display in the app or send that over email.

 ## Installation
 * To install via cocoapods, add below to your Podfile